-The golf course and lakes (with the exception of lake on Baywind Drive) are owned and managed by the Bluewater Bay (BWB) Golf Course.
-Residents are not allowed to cross private property to access lakes.
-If you have any questions about course access or fishing, please contact the BWB Golf course at (850)897-3241.
+Preserve Bluewater Bay, Inc. owns and manages the golf course and associated lake (except the lake behind Baywind Drive adjacent to Marsh #8).
+Residents should not cross private property to access lakes.
+If you have any questions about course access or fishing, don't hesitate to contact the BWB Golf Course at (850) 897-3241.

 Landscaping